-- In conjunction with Forest Park and IDOT, install pedestrian countdown timers on Madison Street at Des Plaines Avenue. - Develop a striping standard / striping program for pedestrian cross walks that have a higher level of visibility. - Develop an interim striping plan for the corridor that would test the feasibility of adding a median along the corridor and reducing the number of travel lanes west of the Canadian National railroad tracks. - Where possible, eliminate single lot curb cuts to small development parcels, in conjunction with redevelopment.
-LONG TERM TRANSPORTATION IMPROVEMENTS
+- In conjunction with Forest Park and IDOT, install pedestrian countdown timers on Madison Street at Des Plaines Avenue. - Develop a striping standard / striping program for pedestrian cross walks that have a higher level of visibility. - National railroad tracks. - with redevelopment.

-SHORT TERM TRANSPORTATION IMPROVEMENTS - If validated by the interim striping plan, develop a streetscape enhancement program for the corridor which would include improved on-street parking areas, landscaped or paved medians, street trees and pedestrian scale lighting. - Conduct a detailed study of adding a cul-de-sac and perpendicular parking at Ashland Avenue, in conjunction with redevelopment of the adjacent parcels. - Install a second pedestrian crosswalk across Madison Street at Jackson Boulevard if the existing driveway on the north side of Madison Street can be closed.
+LONG TERM TRANSPORTATION IMPROVEMENTS ر SHORT TERM TRANSPORTATION IMPROVEMENTS - Develop an interim striping plan for the corridor that would test the feasibility of adding a median along the corridor and reducing the number of travel lanes west of the Canadian - Where possible, eliminate single lot curb cuts to small development parcels, in conjunction - If validated by the interim striping plan, develop a streetscape enhancement program for the corridor which would include improved on-street parking areas, landscaped or paved medians, street trees and pedestrian scale lighting. - Conduct a detailed study of adding a cul-de-sac and perpendicular parking at Ashland Avenue, in conjunction with redevelopment of the adjacent parcels. - Install a second pedestrian crosswalk across Madison Street at Jackson Boulevard if the existing driveway on the north side of Madison Street can be closed.